ivarni/nodeproject/README.md

 * Node Express for the server side
 * Connect livereload middleware when in development
 * Less for CSS
+* Growl support for notifications when something fails

-To install dependencies, run `npm install`
+1) To install dependencies, run `npm install`

-To spin up a server for development, run `grunt server`
+2) To spin up a server for development, run `grunt server`

-Any changes to javascript files in the `src/js` folder will make the browser reload itself

-Any changes to less files in the `src/less` folder will make the browser reload itself
+3) Any changes to source files will make the browser reload itself

-Any changes to javascript files in the `server` folder will restart express
+## Notes about livereload
 When in production, make sure `NODE_ENV` is set correctly unless for some reason you actually want livereloading

+## Notes about Growl
+The Growl client should be installed (and running) and `growlnotify` must be on PATH.